astrobleem/dosfetch/README.md

 This version supports identifying Tandy 1000 Machines. for SepTandy the celebration of all things Tandy during the month of september.

+Pull requests are welcome.
+This is built using OpenWatcom 1.9

 ![image](https://github.com/user-attachments/assets/bf9bc351-fbba-48cd-8400-fd4231798745)